After Hurricane Dorian, The 'Wikipedia Of Maps' Came To The Rescue

 "That was the first time that the technology and tools were actually available to do open mapping at [the necessary] scale [for a disaster response]," he says.

-Since then, the number of people who participate in open mapping has grown exponentially — nearly 87,000 users.
+Since then, the number of people who participate in open mapping has grown significantly — nearly 87,000 users.
 But because open mapping is still relatively new, the expert community remains small and closely intertwined, says Engstrom (he is not personally involved with Missing Maps, but George Washington University, where he teaches, is a member.)

 These maps not only serve as navigational tools to help humanitarian workers to deliver aid more quickly but also help responders more accurately identify needs in these areas by seeing what kinds of physical characteristics exist.
 For example, which communities have a harder time coping with a flood because they're close to the coast and lack infrastructure?
 Is there a centrally located health center that can serve as a hub for medical relief?
 Is there an evacuation route?
 Answering these types of questions can make a big difference for a response team.